Liloche19/ImageVisualizer/README.md

 # ImageVisualizer
-An Image visualizer in your terminal written in Python
+An Image visualizer in your terminal written in C / CUDA